StarpTech/apollo-datasource-http/README.md

     return this.get(`/movies/${id}`, {
       headers: {
         'X-Foo': 'bar',
-      },
-      timeout: 3000,
+      }
     })
   }
 })()

-// cancel all running requests e.g when request is closed prematurely datasource.abort()
+// cancel all running requests e.g when the request is closed prematurely datasource.abort()
 ```